Designing Data Management and Data Governance Roles

 Enterprise scope and/or company size

-When a company designs a set of roles, the scope of the data management initiative and the company’s size should be taken into account.
-It will influence the complexity of the roles represented in the data management organizational structures.
+When a company designs a set of roles, the scope of the data management initiative and the company’s size should be considered.
+It will influence the complexity of the roles in the data management organizational structures.
 Assume a business unit becomes a data owner for specific data sets.
-Then, within this business unit, the ultimate accountability and corresponding responsibilities for data ownership will be split between business unit manager and staff.
+Then, within this business unit, the ultimate accountability and corresponding responsibilities for data ownership will be split between the business unit manager and staff.

-After you have analyzed all of the factors that are relevant for your company, the final step is to make the design of roles.
+After you have analyzed all of the relevant factors for your company, the final step is to design roles.

 Design the set of data management/governance roles

-My practical advice will be not to copy the already existing solutions and make a set of roles as simple as possible to meet your company’s reality.
+My practical advice is not to copy the existing solutions and make a set of roles as simple as possible to meet your company’s reality.

 The “Orange” model considers data management as a business capability.
 Four dimensions enable capability: processes, roles, data, and tools.
-It recommends at the final stage link roles to data management processes and deliverables (data).
-An example of such a mapping you can see in Figure 8.
+At the final stage, it recommends linking roles to data management processes and deliverables (data)—an example of such a mapping you can see in Figure 8.